-5 Things To Do In Milwaukee This August
+5 Things To Do In Milwaukee In August 2021

 Every month, Adam Carr from Milwaukee Neighborhood News Service joins Lake Effect to talk about community events in Milwaukee.
 With COVID-19 and safety in mind, here's five events to attend in person and virtually around the Cream City this August: